A Mexico Beach Trip Packing List for Carry-On Only Travelers

 • 1 beach/pool cover up (optional; I just use my hiking shorts)

-• 2 bathing suits — my favorite sustainable, travel-friendly brands for swimwear are Summersalt and Londre
+• 2 bathing suits.
+My favorite sustainable, travel-friendly brands for swimwear are Summersalt and Londre

 • 1 sports bra